The AIRSC Report is a bare minimum tool that is necessary for a project manager to start project execution.

 Risk Tracker (or Risk Register or Risk Log)

-A risk is an uncertain event that, if it occurs, has a positive or negative impact on project triple constraints (scope, time, and cost).
+All projects are risky since they are unique undertakings with varying degrees of complexity that aim to deliver benefits.
+A risk is an uncertain event that, if it occurs, has a positive or negative impact on the project’s triple constraints (scope, time, and cost).

 Risk can be at two levels – an individual constraint level or the overall project level.
+The Risk Tracker captures details of identified risks at both levels.

 Once risks are identified, the tracker gets updated with results from qualitative and quantitative analysis.
 Later response strategies are updated on the same tracker.